 - Now install the OTA update zip via recovery.

 - Then flash the latest SuperSU.

 Fix Status 7 Error While Installing Custom ROMs

 While I have never had issues while sideloading OTAs, I remember getting Status 7 Error a couple of time while trying to install custom ROMs and install the CM update.zip package.
 If you encounter the Status 7 Error in CWM or TWRP recovery while installing a custom ROM, try the steps given below:

 - When I had this issue, updating the CWM recovery to the latest version worked for me.
 So, I would recommend you to download the latest CWM/PhilZ/TWRP recovery for your device model and flash it using ADB or custom recovery.

-- If you are getting error with flashing a ROM in CWM, for instance, you can also try switching to a different recovery (TWRP/PhilZ) and the Status 7 Error should be fixed.
+- If you are getting an error with flashing a ROM in CWM, for instance, you can also try switching to a different recovery (TWRP/PhilZ) and the Status 7 Error should be fixed.

-In many cases, Status 7 error is pops up when the ROM’s updater-script file checks to see if the model of your device is compatible with the ROM you are installing.
+In many cases, Status 7 error pops up when the ROM’s updater-script file checks to see if the model of your device is compatible with the ROM you are installing.
 The specific part of the updater-script is called “asserts”.
 Thus, by removing the asserts condition from the script, you can make it bypass the check that results in Status 7 Error.
-Actually, this is a safety feature but sometimes the ROM developer does make device model specific changes to the script.
+Actually, this is a safety feature but sometimes the ROM developer does make device model-specific changes to the script.
 Here’s how to make the changes to the updater-script:

 - Copy the ROM file to your desktop and unzip it.